oktopuslinky/cs4348project3/devlog.md

 SESSION START
 For this session, I will implement the header class, as it seems to be the easiest to do, since I simply need to figure out the partitioning and make the read/write functions.
 I aim to complete this by the end of the session.

+# 12/10/2025 7:20 PM

+SESSION END
+During this session, I was able to implement the header class.
+It was not as simple as I thought, as I had to consider the block of memory and where exactly I was placing which piece of information.
+However, once I understood it, I was able to implement the class effectively.
+I also added global constants so that these important values can be accessed whenever necessary, regardless of class instance.
+I will decide which portion to work on next in the next session.